How to Grow and Care for Caladium Flowers

 Some people know Caladium plants as a houseplant.
 Others recognize them as a colorful, leafy plant that brightens up the shady areas of their yard.
 Yet, few people are growing Caladiums for their flowers.
-However, the plants produce Caladium flowers in the summer.
+However, the plants produce Caladium flowers that bloom in the summer.
 These plants are popular among home gardeners indoors and out.

 Growing Caladium plants is easy.
 They are tropical plants, native to the Amazon River area of Brazil.
 So, it’s no surprise that these plants love a warm, shady, humid environment.
 Caladium is grown as an ornamental plant for its colorful leaves.
 The leaves come in a variety of combinations of green, white, pink, or red.
 It grows to its full height of 12″ to 30″ in one season.
 Caladium is perfectly comfortable in a pot or container, resulting in a very popular houseplant or deck plant.

 Did you know?
 While it is native to Brazil, Lake Placid, Florida claims to be the Caladium capital of the world.
 Nurseries in this area grow a wide range of Caladiums on thousands of acres.
+They provide the marketplace with a choice of colorful leaved plants for you to choose from.

 Poisonous Plant: All parts of the plants are toxic.
 See Poisonous Flowers